-Prior to SVP, Lauren was a Program Officer at Thrive Foundation for Youth.
+Prior to SVP, Lauren was a Program Officer at Thrive Foundation for Youth (now King Philanthropies).
 Her focus was studying research on how to help youth thrive, translating it into practical application, and coaching youth development organizations on how to adopt best-practices on thriving.
 Lauren also brings experience as a Schools Uniting Neighborhoods (SUN) Program Manager, a Court Appointed Special Advocate (CASA) Case Manager, and as a Kindergarten teacher in Chile.
 Her Psychology degree from Williams College has been foundational to all of her work.

 When Lauren’s not hard at work for SVP, she’s usually hard at play in the beautiful Pacific NW.
 She’s passionate about distance running, hiking, road biking and camping in the summer months; when the rain arrives, you’ll still find her running in elite races across the U.S., as well as reading, cross-country skiing or traveling internationally.